 - Filling out the Hiram College Supplemental Form

 Hiram College also accepts the Common Application for admission.
 Your information is only shared with Hiram if we are the only school you list.

 Please send all Admission documents to:

 Financial Aid and Scholarships

-Hiram awards scholarships to transfer students on the basis of academic excellence at the collegiate level.
-Eligible students may receive transfer merit scholarships renewable for up to three years.
+Hiram awards scholarships to transfer students on the basis of cumulative GPA at the collegiate level.
+Eligible students may receive transfer merit scholarships renewable for up to four years.
 Members of Phi Theta Kappa may receive a special scholarship in honor of this distinction.
 Transfer students are also eligible for many of Hiram’s circumstantial awards.

 All new students are considered for need-based financial aid on an equal basis.
 Transfer students should submit the Free Application for Federal Student Aid (FAFSA) and include Hiram’s code (003049) so the information is sent directly to the College.

 Transfer students are invited to campus for an orientation program prior to the beginning of the semester in which they enroll.
 The program includes academic instruction and social events to acclimate new students to the College.
 Registration for courses occurs during the orientation program.
 To further familiarize students to College services, Hiram conducts a 1-credit hour “Successful Transitions” course each semester for all incoming transfer students.